- Directed Studies

 - The STARS Program

 Information about credit to the major is included when available; in other cases, consult the department.
+This site contains information received by November 21, 2013.
 Instructors reserve the right to alter the information provided.
 Course meeting times and locations are listed on the Yale Online Course Information (OCI) system.

 An examination of several famous trials of the twentieth century.
 The legal significance, political and historical context, social implications, and media coverage of each case.
 Trials include the Lindbergh kidnapping case; the Scopes "monkey trial"; the Rosenberg spy case; the Chicago Seven conspiracy case; the O. J. Simpson, Emmett Till, and Charles Manson murder trials; and the impeachment trial of President Clinton.